beneboeck/icml24_rebuttal/README.md

 ---

-Figure 3: Performance comparison with CK-SVD [1,2] with sparsity levels 4 and 8 (128 dictionary atoms)
-trained on measurements from varying measurement matrices for every training sample, respectively.
+Figure 3: Performance comparison with CK-SVD [1,2] with sparsity levels 4 and 8 (128 dictionary atoms).
+CK-SVD has been trained on measurements from varying measurement matrices for every training sample, respectively.
+We evaluated our proposed model sVaeCom with a fixed measurement matrix and with varying measurement matrices, respectively.
 All trainable models have been trained on a training set of 5000 compressed MNIST images.
 The observation dimension is M and the MNIST images have a dimension of 784.
 (The simulations for CK-SVD4 for M = 200 have not finished yet.)

 <img src="figure3_varying_measurement_matrices_for_all_mnist_page-0001.jpg" width=60% height=60%>